 - NHS six-week option: if your inpatient or daypatient treatment isn't available on the NHS within six weeks, you can have your treatment in a private hospital

 - Agree to pay a policy excess: pay from £100 to £5,000 towards the cost of a claim – no more than once per person in a policy year

 - Pick a reduced hospital list: such as hospitals in Scotland and Northern Ireland only, if that's where you live, or NHS Trust and Partnership private hospital units

 Consider diagnostics only cover

 With diagnostics insurance, you can bypass the NHS and claim privately for all diagnostic tests and consultations that lead to an initial diagnosis of your symptoms.
 It doesn't cover any treatment resulting from your diagnosis, but you will pay less than standard health insurance.

 Tools that manage and record your health and fitness can go some way towards helping to reduce your premiums.
 Insurers will often offer rewards if you can show you're sticking to a healthy lifestyle, or are taking steps towards improving your health.

-By registering for our online health and wellbeing tool, MyHealthCounts, you could get a discount of up to 15% on your renewal premium .
+By registering for our online health and wellbeing tool, MyHealthCounts, you could save money when it's time to renew your policy.

 Take advantage of existing and new discounts